-- (1) Unless otherwise indicated, these options have a 10-year term and vest in substantially equal monthly installments over a four-year period, subject to the recipient's continued employment with us through such vesting dates. - (2) This column shows options that were unvested as of December 31, 2020. - (3) Unless otherwise indicated, these RSUs vest annually over a four-year period, with 25% vesting on each of the first, second, third and fourth anniversaries of grant date, subject to the recipient's continued employment with us through such vesting dates. - (4) Calculated by multiplying the number of RSUs by \$35.71, the closing market price of our common stock on December 31, 2020. - (5) These options will vest upon an increase of closing share price of the Company's common stock on the Nasdaq Stock Market by at least 33.33% above exercise price of the stock options, when measured over 30 consecutive calendar days (must occur within four years of the Date of Grant or such shares will be forfeited). - (6) These options will vest upon an increase of closing share price of the Company's common stock on the Nasdaq Stock Market by at least 66.66% above exercise price of the stock options, when measured over 30 consecutive calendar days (must occur within four years of the Date of Grant or such shares will be forfeited). - (7) These options will vest upon an increase of closing share price of the Company's common stock on the Nasdaq Stock Market by at least 100% above exercise price of the stock options, when measured over 30 consecutive calendar days (must occur within four years of the Date of Grant or such shares will be forfeited). - (8) These options vest upon enrollment of the first patient in a clinical trial that is registration eligible. - (9) These options were granted in connection with the forfeiture of previously held options under the stock option exchange program described in more detail and approved by stockholders at our 2019 Annual Meeting.
+- (1) Unless otherwise indicated, these options have a 10-year term and vest in substantially equal monthly installments over a four-year period, subject to the recipient's continued employment with us through such vesting dates. - (2) This column shows options that were unvested as of December 31, 2022. - (3) Unless otherwise indicated, these RSUs vest annually over a four-year period, with 25% vesting on each of the first, second, third and fourth anniversaries of grant date, subject to the recipient's continued employment with us through such vesting dates. - (4) Calculated by multiplying the number of RSUs by \$3.61, the closing market price of our common stock on December 31, 2022. - (5) These options vested following enrollment reaching 50% of total patients enrolled for the LUM-201 trial as defined by the Board. - (6) These options vest following completion of the LUM-201 trial as defined by the Board. - (7) These options will vest upon an increase of closing share price of the Company's common stock on the Nasdaq Stock Market by at least 66.66% above exercise price of the stock options, when measured over 30 consecutive calendar days (must occur within four years of the Date of Grant or such shares will be forfeited). - (8) These options will vest upon an increase of closing share price of the Company's common stock on the Nasdaq Stock Market by at least 100% above exercise price of the stock options, when measured over 30 consecutive calendar days (must occur within four years of the Date of Grant or such shares will be forfeited). - (9) These options vest upon enrollment of the first patient in a clinical trial that is registration eligible. - (10) These options were granted in connection with the forfeiture of previously held options under the stock option exchange program described in more detail and approved by stockholders at our 2019 Annual Meeting.